bessinnica/Loc-markdig-azuredocs-test/articles/marketplace/marketplace-publishers-guide.md

 ## What are Azure Marketplace and AppSource?

-Microsoft provides two distinct Marketplace storefronts that allow partners to list offers, enable trials, and transact directly with Microsoft's customers and ecosystem: [Azure Marketplace] (https://azuremarketplace.microsoft.com) and [AppSource] (https://appsource.microsoft.com).
+Microsoft provides two distinct Marketplace storefronts that allow partners to list offers, enable trials, and transact directly with Microsoft's customers and ecosystem: [Azure Marketplace](https://azuremarketplace.microsoft.com) and [AppSource](https://appsource.microsoft.com).
 These storefronts allow customers to find, try, and buy applications and services that accelerate their Digital Transformation, and help publishers grow their businesses by increasing access to Microsoft's customers and partner ecosystem.

 The Marketplace storefronts are aligned to audiences and Microsoft cloud products to help customers find exactly what they need.
 Each storefront offers specialized publishing options, to help you maximize your publishing investment summarized by the following table: